KazKobara/plot-openssl-speed/README.md

 Comparison between `sha256` and `sha512`:

 * The speed for 16 bytes, or more generally 512-1-64 bits (or 55 bytes) or less, shows the speed of one compression function in both `sha256` and `sha512`.
 Hence, the figure indicates that one `sha256` compression function is faster than that of `sha512`.
-* For more bytes, `sha512` is faster than `sha256` since the number of `sha512` compression-function executions is around half of `sha256` where the input bit length of `sha256` and `sha512`compression functions are 512 bits and 1024 bits, respectively.
+* For more bytes, `sha512` is faster than `sha256` since the number of `sha512` compression-function executions is around half of `sha256` where the input bit length of `sha256` and `sha512`compression functions are 512-bits and 1024-bits, respectively.

 SHA-3: